Felix-J-Vigneault/live-data-charter-genesis/README.md

 6. **The Water Dividend:** Environmental derivations for thermal density reduction and water reclamation.
 7. **Project ÆTHER:** Physical robotics, magnetic impulse, and movement tokens.
 8. **The Charter - Token Model:** Implementation of the JC/EM and 9-factor evaluation system.
-9. **The Live Data Charter - Measurement Methodology & Source Verification - Appendix Updated January 2026
+9. **The Live Data Charter - Measurement Methodology & Source Verification - Appendix Updated January 2026 LINK HERE: https://doi.org/10.2139/ssrn.6468642
 10. **The Genesis Node: Sovereign Tier III Infrastructure (The Genesis Node of The Cognitive Intelligence Web)
 11. **The Field: The Field / A computational environment where Intent is the only currency.
 The Field is the micro-level computational expression of the Live Data Charter: where the Genesis Node is the deployment layer that makes the Charter physical, The Field is the architecture that makes the Charter computational.
 “Every operating system ever built answers: what must this kernel be able to do?
 The Field answers the opposite: what must it be physically impossible for a computational environment to do?”
+LINK HERE: https://doi.org/10.5281/zenodo.20293932

-**Access the Full Charter and Proprietary Analysis here:** [Live Data Charter on Substack](https://open.substack.com/pub/theunknownchannel/p/live-data-charter?utm_campaign=post-expanded-share&utm_medium=web) or SSRN: https://dx.doi.org/10.2139/ssrn.6427958 and the update https://dx.doi.org/10.2139/ssrn.6468642
+**Access the Full Charter and Proprietary Analysis here:** [Live Data Charter on Substack] (https://theunknownchannel.substack.com) or available at SSRN: https://dx.doi.org/10.2139/ssrn.6427958 and the update https://dx.doi.org/10.2139/ssrn.6468642

 ---
 **GOVERNANCE NOTICE:** Commercial use of these protocols without a verified Social License to Operate and a paid subscription from the Live Data Charter compliance office is strictly prohibited and subject to provenance litigation.